 Here’s another market that you may not be buying things at but I loved seeing all the different fish.
 It’s only a block long in the middle of Kowloon but worth it for photos!

 Hong Kong Market #4 – Temple Street Night Market

 The Temple Street Night Market is in the Jordan area of Kowloon.
 It’s several blocks and there are tons of great eateries in the vicinity as well.
 My local friend who’s a chef took my friends and I, for some seafood and shopping.
 There are seafood purveyors who you can buy from and then they cook it for you to eat.
-Since that visit, Temple Street has been one of my favorite Hong Kong markets.
+Since that visit, Temple Street has been one of my favourite Hong Kong markets.

 Rows on rows of vendors selling gadgets, trinkets, clothing, toys and more!

 Hilarious signs at the market

 Hong Kong Market #5 – Antique Row aka Cat Street

 Over on the Hong Kong Island side is a market called Cat Street where you can find beautiful antiques and curios to bring back home.
 I loved just wandering around and seeing what was being sold.
 My friend found a really cool vintage glass clock.
 I’d love to go back when I have a permanent home, it’s amazing for home decor.
 Antique Row is located along Hollywood Road in Central.